1dotd4/git-overview/README.md

 ## Running

-- Import repositories with `git-overview import /path/to/git/repository`.
+- Import repositories with `git-overview --import /path/to/git/repository`.
-- Run the server with `git-overview server`.
+- Run the server with `git-overview --serve`.

 ## Help
 - man pages (TBD)